pimutils/khal/doc/source/configspec.rst

 .. object:: timedelta

-    Default timedelta for use with daterange options
+    Default timedelta to use for reporting, for example in `list`

       :type: timedelta
       :default: 2d